Alasdair1907/MagicJournal/README.md

 ### Post Relation System

-Links get displayed in a side panel in the post view.
-There are two categories of links.<br />
+Relations get displayed in a side panel in the post view.
+There are two categories of relations.<br />
 An article can use an image from other gallery.
 In that case, an Associated connection will be automatically created between the article and the gallery.<br />
 A manual connection, called Related, can be created between any two posts.